Sambrook History, Family Crest & Coats of Arms

-England in the great wave of migration following the Norman Conquest of 1066.
+The name Sambrook was brought to England in the great wave of migration following the Norman Conquest of 1066.
 The Sambrook family lived in Shropshire.
-Their name is derived from the Old English word Semebre, and indicates that the original bearer of the name lived near a sandy stream.
+Their name is derived from the Old English word Semebre, and indicates that the original bearer of the name lived near a sandy stream or sandy brook.

 Early Origins of the Sambrook family